Loading…

 Monolithic 3D integrated circuits offer multiple advantages over conventional planar 2D architecture or 3D systems realized via wafer or chip stackings.
 However, their implementation and manufacturing face the fundamental challenge of forming high-performance n- and p-channel transistors on top tiers under the constraint of limited thermal budget to preserve the bottom-tier devices and interconnects from degradation.

 Low-temperature processed transistors built on laser-annealed poly-crystalline silicon, metal oxides, and low-dimensional nanomaterials have been explored as potential candidates, but their performance is far inferior to transistors built on single-crystalline silicon.
-The objective of this research is to fill this technology gap by developing a process to transfer-print ultrathin (<10 nm thick) single-crystalline silicon nanomembranes with uniform doping on wafer scale at low temperature (<200 oC) on top of a silicon-CMOS wafer with completed devices and interconnects.
+The objective of this research is to fill this technology gap by developing a process to transfer-print ultrathin (

 University of Illinois At Urbana-Champaign